Abarim Publications' online Biblical Greek Dictionary

 - The noun νεοτης (neotes), denoting the state of being νεος (neos): a youth (Matthew 19:20), one's youth (Mark 10:20, Luke 18:21), or one's youthfulness or juniority (spoken of Timothy's by Paul: 1 Timothy 4:12).

 - Together with the verb φυω (phuo), meaning to produce: the adjective νεοφυτος (neophutos), meaning newly sprung up.
 In the New Testament this word is used to describe someone who's newly converted (1 Timothy 3:6).
 This word exists in English as neophyte.

-- The adjective νεωτερικος (neoterikos), meaning youthful or young (2 Timothy 2:22).
+- The adjective νεωτερικος (neoterikos), meaning youthful or perhaps (by implication) immature (2 Timothy 2:22).